 Most people know that you need to save money for retirement.
 However, how many people know how much money they need to save?
 Do you?

-According to the Employee Benefit Research Institutes' April 2015 Retirement Confidence Survey only 48% of workers have done the calculation.
-Figuring out how much you'll need to retire is the one of the most important questions you can ask.
+According to the October 2019 Bankrate Financial Security Survey, 52 percent of Americans think they are behind in terms of where they believe their retirement savings should be.
+Only 16 percent believe they are right on track.
+Figuring out how much you will need to retire is one of the most important questions you can ask.
 Unfortunately, it is not an easy one to answer.

 That is because every retiree has different lifestyle plans for their retirement.
 Some want to spend their retired years taking cruises and traveling the globe.
 Others want to spend their time taking their grandchildren miniature golfing.
 One of these options, obviously, costs more than the other.